MicrosoftLearning/PL-500T00-Microsoft-Power-Automate-RPA-Developer/Instructions/L01/Lab01_Design_Solution.md

 # Process Advisor & Importing Solution

+**⏱️ The estimated time to complete this lab is 2 hours 30 minutes.**

 ## Scenario

 In this lab, you will be working to design the automation of a